facebook/react-native-website/docs/getting-started.md

 Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.
 Look for and expand the "Android SDK Build-Tools" entry, then make sure that `29.0.2` is selected.

+After that, to install the Android NDK expand the "NDK (Side by side)" entry, then make sure that `20.1.5948944` is selected.

-Finally, click "Apply" to download and install the Android SDK and related build tools.
+Finally, click "Apply" to download and install the Android SDK and NDK related build tools.

 <h4>3.
 Configure the ANDROID_HOME environment variable</h4>